pqabelian/abec/docs/Abec User Manual.md

 abewallet --create
 ```

 **Hint 1:** On Macos and Linux, you may need to run `chmod 777 xxx` if it says ` xxx: Permission denied`.
 Then run abewallet again.
 Same when launching abec later.

-**Hint 2**: On Macos, if it says `'xxx' cannot be opened because the developer cannot be verified`, go to `System Preferences -> Security & Privacy -> General` and click `allow anyway`.
+**Hint 2**: On Macos, if it says `'xxx' cannot be opened because the developer cannot be verified`,
+go to `System Preferences -> Security & Privacy -> General` and click `allow anyway`.
 Then run abewallet again.
 Same when launching abec later.

-Following the construction to create the wallet.
-An example is shown below.
+Here is an example.

 ```shell
 ./start_abewallet.sh --create